KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

             values:
             - "true"
 ```
+#### Pod Affinity and Anti-Affinity
+Pod Affinity and Anti-Affinity schedule pods based on the labels of other pods already running on a node.

+-   **Pod Affinity vs. Node Affinity (Scenarios):**
+    -   **Node Affinity** answers: "*Which nodes should this pod run on?*" (e.g., "Run this pod on a node with an SSD disk").
+    -   **Pod Affinity** answers: "*Which other pods should this pod run near?*" (e.g., "Run this web server pod on the same node as the redis cache pod for low latency").
+    -   **Pod Anti-Affinity** answers: "*Which other pods should this pod stay away from?*" (e.g., "Ensure that replicas of my database pod run on different nodes for high availability").

 ### Service

 Pods are frequently created and destroyed, causing their IP addresses to change.
 A Service provides a stable, virtual IP address (ClusterIP) and a consistent DNS name, ensuring reliable access to the application even as individual Pods come and go.